 It’ll work at any real distance you may encounter in the real world.
 This is partially because the Garand uses a cartridge that has also been proven at all but the longest ranges.

-The .30-06 Springfield may not be the tactical “belle of the ball” these days, but it is proven.
+The .30-06 Springfield may not be the tactical “belle of the ball” these days, but it has a proven history.
 More importantly, it’s a common cartridge that can be found practically anywhere.
 Out west where I live, you can purchase it at a convenience store.

 It’s still one of the most popular hunting cartridges in the U.S., and it’s only gotten better with advances in materials, making it cleaner and more accurate.